mcoulier/node-user-auth-workshop/README.md

 `const path = require('path');`

 19. Now let's create some [Routes](https://expressjs.com/en/guide/routing.html) to authenticate our users.
-20. Create folder `Routes` with file `routes.js` and require: express.Router(), Passport & your Schema.
+20. Create folder `routes` with file `routes.js` and require: express.Router(), Passport & your Schema.
 21. Create the following routes:
 - get for your main page
 - get & post for /register page